nodejs/nodejs.org/DEPENDENCY_PINNING.md

   - If we're not interested in getting the latest features and bug-fixes, we should consider using `~` instead.
 - Node.js-only dependencies, that are used in scripts, or during the build-process of the Website (not used within actual Application code) should use `~` instead.
 Examples include `glob`, `@nodevu/core`
 - TypeScript type packages of corresponding packages should follow the same semver of their respective packages

+### About manual updates

+The intent with this document is to outline the strategy we have when adding dependencies.
+We also recommend that Team members only add new dependencies when explicitly needed.
+The more dependencies, the merier it gets to review and understand the complexity of the Website Application.
+Avoid adding new dependencies if possible.

+We also recommend that manual updates should be avoided.
+Let Dependabot take care of updating dependencies for us.
+If you're interested in updating a dependency, please consider opening a PR with the update and let Dependabot take care of the rest.